hoffstadt/DearPyGui/docs/source/index.rst

 menus and various methods to create a functional layout.

-Additionally, DPG has an incredible assortment of dynamic plots, tables, drawings, logging, debugger, and multiple resource viewers.
+Additionally, DPG has an incredible assortment of dynamic plots, tables, drawings, debugger, and multiple resource viewers.

-DPG is well suited for creating simple user interfaces as well as to developing complex and demanding graphical interfaces.
+DPG is well suited for creating simple user interfaces as well as developing complex and demanding graphical interfaces.

 DPG offers a solid framework for developing scientific,